shmoocon/proceedings-2015/bring/03_rethinking_the_role_of_security_in_edu.md

 ## 2.1 Priority in Comparison to Other Subjects

-Securityís ranking as a topic in overall curriculum design was ascertained using two different questions.
+Security's ranking as a topic in overall curriculum design was ascertained using two different questions.
 First, the professors were presented with 10 core curriculum subjects, and asked to pick the 5 which were most important to include in undergraduate curriculum.

 As the graph in Figure 1 shows, Security was included in 6 of the 33 responses, making it ranked 9th out of 10, with only Compilers getting a lower inclusion rate.